-The changes to off-payroll working (IR35) rules for the private sector were implemented on 6th April 2021.
-The new rules mean that responsibility for determining your IR35 status, and which entity pays Income Tax and National Insurance Contributions (NICs) to HMRC is now, largely, the same for both the private and public sectors.
+Following IR35 changes introduced by HMRC for the private sector in April 2021, responsibility for determining your IR35 status, and which entity pays Income Tax and National Insurance Contributions (NICs), is now, largely, the same for both the private and public sectors.

-If your contract is inside IR35, the end client (or Employment/Recruitment Agency if there is one involved) will pay Income Tax and NICs (employers and employees) to HMRC.
+If your contract is inside IR35, the end client (or Employment Agency) will pay Income Tax and NICs (employers and employees) to HMRC.

 Small business exemption to new IR35 rules